 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Redirect web traffic to a specific port
+Redirect Web traffic to a specific port

 Prerequisites

-- Install HAProxy on the Cloud Server
+- Install HAProxy on the Cloud Server.

-Redirect Web Traffic to a Specific Port
+Redirect Web traffic to a specific port

-This applies especially to servers like Express, Socket.IO, Meteor.js, Nuxt.js, Django, Flask, Ruby on Rails, and even Java (J2E), etc.
+This applies in particular to Express, Socket servers.
+IO, Meteor.js, Nuxt.js, Django, Flask, Ruby on Rails, even possibly Java (J2E), etc.

-To do this, ensure that the service listens on a port between 4000 and 4009 (typically with server.listen(4000)
+To do this, you have to make sure that the service listens well on a port between 4000 and 4009 (in particular with server.listen(4000)

-for Express or a basic Node HTTP server, but depending on the type of project, other means may be used, such as a configuration file, in the code, or elsewhere) and on all interfaces (0.0.0.0).
-It will also be necessary to configure HAProxy as shown in the example below:
+for Express or a basic HTTP Node server, but depending on the type of project by other means, a configuration file, in code or other) and on all interfaces (0.0.0.0).

-- Click directly on the name of the relevant object in the displayed table
+- Click directly on the nameallocated to the product concerned.

-- Click on Configure
+- Click on Configure:

-- Enter the desired information:
+- Choose the desired information and save:

-Retrieving the Source IP of a Request
+Retrieving the source IP of a query

 - 83.166.133.15